 Mui Ne is the strangest stretch of coast in Vietnam: a desert of red and white dunes rolling straight into the South China Sea, with a 10km strip of kitesurf camps and seafood shacks tacked on.
-Four hours from Saigon, it is the classic long-weekend getaway for city expats and a stop on the HCMC-Da Lat backpacker circuit.
+Under 3 hours by private car (4–5 hours by sleeper bus) from Saigon since the April 2023 Phan Thiet-Dau Giay expressway opened, it is the classic long-weekend getaway for city expats and a stop on the HCMC-Da Lat backpacker circuit.

 Why visit Mui Ne